google.com, pub-1517395799477760, DIRECT, f08c47fec0942fa0 What is a cloud support technician

 5. Hands-On PracticeCreate a free tier or low-cost cloud account to practice using the cloud platform.
 Build and manage virtual machines, deploy applications, and work with various cloud services.
 Hands-on experience is invaluable.

-• Becoming a cloud support technician requires dedication, ongoing learning, and hands-on experience.
-It's a rewarding career path with ample opportunities as more organizations adopt cloud computing solutions.
+9. Working as a cloud support technician requires dedication, ongoing learning, and hands-on experience.
+It's a rewarding career path with abundant opportunities as more organizations embrace cloud computing solutions.

 What is the role of a cloud support executive?